-The CReW (Counseling, Recovery and Wellness) Program is licensed as an outpatient mental health and substance use treatment provider within the King County Behavioral Health Organization (BHO).
-Our purpose is to assist adults with mental health, substance use, or co-occurring challenges to improve their quality of life.
-We work together with individuals to set and achieve their goals for what they think would lead towards a happier and healthier life and we tailor services based on unique strengths and barriers.
-The individuals we serve may be living on the streets or in shelters, may be in housing throughout King County, or may be ready for release from jails or hospitals.
+The CReW (Counseling, Recovery and Wellness) Program is a state licensed outpatient mental health and substance use treatment provider within King County.
+We seek to assist adults with mental health, substance use, or co-occurring challenges to improve their quality of life and achieve increasing levels of stability in recovery.
+We believe that this work is done best by developing collaborative goals with individuals, rather than dictating what we think is best, for what could lead them towards a happier and healthier life, whatever that may look like.
+We understand that there’s no one-size-fits-all type of treatment, so we tailor our services based on the individual’s unique strengths and barriers.

-For Outreach services in South King County, individuals should be homeless, in transitional housing or in permanent supportive housing specifically for people who are formerly homeless, or at imminent risk of becoming homeless.
+For Outreach services in South King County, priority is given to individuals who are homeless, in transitional housing or in permanent supportive housing specifically for people who are formerly homeless, or at imminent risk of becoming homeless.

 For all referrals or general questions regarding the program, please call 206-956-9570.

 Questions about South King County Outreach can also be directed straight to our Outreach Program Manager at 206-530-0113

 Click here for answers to Frequently Asked Questions!

 “Thank you for hooking me up with CReW.
 It is great for me.
 I love [my counselor], and she is helping me a lot more than I realized I needed, and I am learning a lot about myself.” – CReW client and CHS resident